my diamond-shape logo; quite minimalisitic. Liam Collod

 <img src="{{ ".static/icons/icon.svg"|mkpagerel }}">

-If you need the opposite you can also use mksiterel to make an page-relative url; relative to the site root instead.
+If you need the opposite you can also use mksiterel to make a page-relative url; relative to the site root instead.

 And if you ever need an absolute url you can use mksiteabs that will prepend the site url but only on publish.